-- Make one or more personal non-concessional (after-tax) contributions to your super account by 30 June and not claim a tax deduction for it. - Have a total assessable income (meaning income + reported fringe benefits + SG contributions) of less than \$60,400.\ - Receive at least 10% of your assessable income from employment or self-employment activities. - Be less than 71 years of age at the end of the financial year. - Not have been a temporary resident of Australia for any part of the financial year (unless a New Zealand citizen).
+- Make one or more personal non-concessional (after-tax) contributions to your super account by 30 June and not claim a tax deduction for it. - Have a total assessable income (meaning income + reported fringe benefits + SG contributions) of less than \$58,445. - Receive at least 10% of your assessable income from employment or self-employment activities. - Be less than 71 years of age at the end of the financial year. - Not have been a temporary resident of Australia for any part - This information relates to the financial year ending 30 June 2024. - Your Total Superannuation Balance is the total amount that you hold in super in the Australian superannuation system (across multiple accounts in multiple funds if applicable).